 With enchanting turrets, towers and ornate rooms, Crathes Castle near Banchory certainly looks like a place spirits would haunt.
 The castle was first built in the 1500s by the Burnett family with the brooding tower house still standing.
 It is said to be haunted by the restless spirit of the Green Lady, a ghostly apparition dressed in a green robe.
 It is said that she was a servant girl or a ward of the Laird who disappeared soon after having a child.
 In the 1800s, skeletal remains were found behind the fireplace in a room she has been spotted in.
 Watch the video to find out more.

 The brutal Glencoe Massacre, which took place on 13 February 1692, is one of the bloodiest incidents in Scotland’s history.
-The story goes that Clan Campbell troops, posing as friendly visitors, attacked their hosts, Clan Macdonald, while they lay sleeping in their beds, murdering 38 men, women and children.
+The story goes that a troop soldiers – acting on government orders – posed as friendly visitors before attacking their hosts, Clan Macdonald, while they lay sleeping in their beds, murdering 38 men, women and children.
 Other members of Clan Macdonald are reported to have fled to the surrounding mountains, but died of exposure in the bitterly cold mountain landscape.
 Nowadays people have claimed to see re-enactments of the slaughter, or have heard screams in the glen, particularly around the anniversary of the massacre.

 3. Culloden Battlefield